nicolasdespres/respect/README.md

 # Take a Tour

-_Respect_ comes with a compact Ruby DSL to specify your JSON schema.
+_Respect_ comes with a compact Ruby DSL to specify the structure of a hash and/or an array.
+Thus, it is ideal to specify JSON schema.
 I find it a way more concise than [json-schema.org](http://json-schema.org/).
 And it is plain Ruby so you can rely on all great Ruby features to factor your specification code.

 For instance, this ruby code specify how one could structure a very simple user profile: